dmarti/www.aloodo.org/src/index.md

 layout: index.html
 ---

-Protect your users from fraud and malware, while increasing the value of your brand and your content, with one line of JavaScript.
+Aloodo is the <q>un-tracker</q> that is blocked by a wide range of privacy tools.
+It's here to help web site maintainers understand and help web users who are still vulnerable to third-party tracking.

+## How it works

+It starts with one script that attempts to load a
+<q>tracking</q> iframe.

 	<script src="https://ad.aloodo.com/track.js"></script>

-Aloodo is the <q>un-tracker</q> that is blocked by a wide range of privacy tools, so helps you learn about, and help, web users who are still vulnerable to third-party tracking.

-Check if the `aloodo` object is loaded, and set up callbacks with
+Is the browser vulnerable to third-party tracking?
+Check it in a few lines of JavaScript.

 	if(typeof aloodo === 'object') {
 		aloodo.onLoad(trackerDetected);